Homeward Bound is a not for profit volunteer organization.

 take dogs back?

-Yes, we will always take a Homeward Bound dog back into
+Yes, we will take a Homeward Bound dog back into the program

 dogs with renters?